WilleBell/VscDocumentation/source/software/python_package_management.rst

 ~~~~~~~~~~~~~~~~~

 If you have Miniconda already installed, you can skip ahead to the next
+section.
+If the cluster you are using has a Miniconda module, you can load it and
-section, if Miniconda is not installed, we start with that.
+skip to the next section.
+If Miniconda is not installed, we start with that.
 Download the
 Bash script that will install it from `conda.io <https://conda.io/>`_
 using, e.g., ``wget``::